Vulnerability in JavaScript code to incorrect generation of private keys Bitcoin

 N

-makes keys incompatible with the Bitcoin network.
-For real-world use, the standard value must be used: php$nHex = 'FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141';
+Using a modifiedNmakes keys incompatible with the Bitcoin network.
+For real-world use, the standard value must be used: php$nHex = 'FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141'; - Range Validation

 Requires installing libraries: bashcomposer require simplito/elliptic-php simplito/bn-php